 The train conductor announced something in Czech that initiated brief commentary among passengers.
 No English translations followed like in Germany, so when the train came to a stop twenty minutes later at a small station before the border and everyone got off, I had to ask the Dostoyevsky scholar what was going on.

-In part-English-part-French I found out of a busted train track or some sort of impediment to the rest of the train’s journey back to Germany, back to you, my love.
+In part-English-part-French I found out of a busted track or some sort of impediment to the rest of the train’s journey back to Germany, back to you, my love.

 It was not until then that I knew I wanted to return to you.
 It was not until that moment, with my intended route in jeopardy, that my free will firmly announced itself within me.

-In that middle-of-nowhere Czech town, I decided my fate and who would be traveling by my side.
+In that middle-of-nowhere Czech town, I decided who would be traveling by my side.
 This realization snapped me out of a hazy mind and into resolve.
 Aided by thick, train station coffee tasting of grinds and grease, my heart pumped more quickly as I set off to find the next bus toward a purer love, toward whom I could honestly and innocently call home.